-Our Menagerie has a variety of animals for you to see.
-We have a family of meerkats and marmosets.
-Our newest arrivals are two pygmy goats.
-We have a selection of birds and miniature pony along with the more traditional pigs, goats and rabbits.
+Our Menagerie has a variety of animals for you to see: a family of meerkats, giant tortoise, pigs, marmosets, and more.
+We have a miniature pony and a selection of birds, along with the more traditional goats and rabbits.

 Meerkats

-Their claws are 25mm long – great for digging and for defence.
-The skin on the chest is black to absorb the sun and has been described as a solar panel!
-Once warmed up they are extremely active.
-Captive meerkats are happily kept in an enclosure, they are very social and are best in pairs or groups.
-Each meerkat has a job to do.
-The dominant females will be the matriarch of the family.
-Males regularly take sentry duty on a tree stump, they will sit at the highest point and observe the surroundings, if a predtator is spotted – cat, dog, even plane – he lets out an alarm call and all the meerkats dash for cover into the burrow.
-They have different calls for different predators.
+Our captive meerkats are happily kept in an enclosure, they are very social and are best in pairs or groups.
+Within every group, each meerkat has a job to do.
+The dominant females will be the matriarch of the family, while the males regularly take sentry duty on a tree stump: they will sit at the highest point and observe the surroundings.
+If a predator is spotted, such as a cat, dog, or even a plane, the male will let out an alarm call and all the meerkats will dash into the burrow for cover.
+The meerkats will let out different calls for different predators.

 Marmosets

-Identified by long white or grey ear tufts, blackish crown with white blaze on forehead.
-Mottled grey-brown body, the posterior part of the back finely branded with grey or orange and black.
-The tail is ringed.
-They have well developed epidermal scent glands and scent marking behaviours, suggesting chemical communication is of great importance in the social structure of this species.
+The marmosets we have in our menagerie are the best known and most frequently kept callthricid species.
+They can be identified by their long white or grey ear tufts, blackish crown with white blaze on the forehead, mottled grey-brown body, and the posterior part of their backs which are finely branded with grey or orange and black.
+Their tails are ringed and they have well developed epidermal scent glands and scent marking behaviours, suggesting chemical communication is of great importance in the social structure of this species.

-The family groups are probably structured around one breeding pair which share the caring of the young with sibling juveniles and related adults.
-After a pregnancy period of 141-145 days, 1-4 usually twins, are born.
-The neonates weight 60-150g.
-The young become sexually mature at 18-24 months.
-Longevity is 8-12 years in human care.
+Marmoset family groups are probably structured around one breeding pair which share the care of the young with sibling juveniles and related adults.
+After a pregnancy period of 141-145 days, the female gives birth to 1-4 babies, although it is usually twins.
+Typically, the neonates weigh 60-150g.
+Young marmosets become sexually mature at 18-24 months and their life expectancy whilst in human care is 8-12 years.